DataDog/vagrant-aws/README.md

 7. Create an EC2 instance with `vagrant up --provider=aws`.
 Note: Ensure your default security group/ security group that you mention in your Vagrantfile allows SSH access.

-# Quick install for M1
-If you have an M1, the following should work:
-1. Fork this repo and clone it to your local.
-2. Run `vagrant plugin install <PATH_TO_CURRENT_DIR>/vagrant-aws-0.7.2.gem`.
-The gem file is already in the repository.

 To create an ec2 instance use the following sample: